 The best things in life are free.
 Especially when it comes to getting quality ACT study guides without breaking the bank.
 We’ve put together the list of all the free ACT study guides that are available to students at this moment.

-The problem with ACT test prep today is that it can be way too time-consuming and overwhelming piecing together all the free resources to put together a solid ACT study plan.
+The problem with ACT test prep today is that it can be way too time-consuming and overwhelming piecing together all the free resources to put together a solid ACT study plan (not to mention how demanding ACT prep courses can be!).
 We still recommend purchasing and going through with either a home study plan provided by a top ACT prep book or course, but these free study guides can be used to supplement your studies and give you a competitive advantage on test-day… without the cost!

 We are going to provide you with our favorite free study guides and hope that you find at least one of these resources to be extremely helpful in your studies!
 What are we waiting for?
 Let’s have a look at the best free ACT study guides available today!

 We love PrepScholar’s ultimate ACT study guide because it lays out everything you’re going to get from going through this free resource and encourages you to pick and choose areas you need help on and skip sections that you are already confident in.
 This study guide provides you with strategies for each ACT section as well as prep guides for each.
 All of the resources provided in this study guide are aggregated from PrepScholar’s blog, which means you can trust that they are being written by experts in the ACT prep field.